Battlefield 5 Airborne Mode Revealed by EA and Dice

-EA and Dice Teasing With Battlefield V Airborne Mode
+EA and Dice Tease a Battlefield V Airborne Mode

 That’s right, for the past several weeks we’ve been teased with so many Battlefield V teasers and now it looks as though we’ll be getting even more teasers about teasers.
 All joking aside, today EA and DICE have unveiled some tidbits regarding a multiplayer mode that’s coming to the multiplatform shooter, Battlefield V.